mattopia/bbAverager/README.md

 # bbAverager.py - Calculate average prices on BestBuy.com for a given manufacturer

 This script will query the BestBuy.com API for all products by a given manufacturer.
 For each unique product category, an average price of all return products is calculated.
+The API returns paginated results -- the script will handle pagination, ensuring all results are calculated in the average.

 ## Requirements
  - Python 3.x